-14. Plaintiff E.E. is six years old and lives in California with her family.
+- 17. Plaintiff E.E. is six years old and lives in California with her family.
 She has Down syndrome and associated medical conditions, and qualifies as an individual with a disability for purposes of the ADA and Section 504 of the Rehabilitation Act of 1973.
-She also qualifies for special education services on the basis of intellectual disability and has an Individual Education Plan (IEP).
-Plaintiff brings this action through her parent and guardian ad litem, A.J.

-15. Plaintiff L.N. is nine years old and lives in California with his family.
+She also qualifies for special education services on the basis of intellectual disability and has an IEP.
+Plaintiff brings this action through her parent and guardian ad litem, A.J. - 18.
+Plaintiff L.N. is nine years old and lives in California with his family.
 He has multiple disabilities and qualifies as an individual with a disability for purposes of the ADA and Section 504 of the Rehabilitation Act of 1973.
-He also qualifies for special education services on the basis of Other Health Impairment and Speech or Language Impairment.
+He also qualifies for special education services under Other Health Impairment and Speech or Language Impairment.
 He is in the fourth grade and has an IEP.
 He brings this action through his parent and guardian ad litem, K.N.

-16. Plaintiff Disability Rights Education and Defense Fund (DREDF), founded in 2 1979, is a national nonprofit civil rights law and policy center located in Berkeley, California, 3 dedicated to protecting and advancing the civil rights of people with disabilities.
-DREDF is directed by individuals with disabilities and parents who have children with disabilities, and 4 pursues its mission through education, advocacy and law reform efforts.
-As a Parent Training 5 and Information Center funded by the U.S. Department of Education, DREDF serves families of 6 7 children with disabilities and disabled young adults in 33 California counties.
-The Parent 8 Training Institute provides free assistance to families to help them understand their education 9 rights, support their participation in special education processes at public schools, and resolve 10 problems.
-DREDF provides training, technical assistance through phone and email, and referrals to support families on securing educational rights and entitlements under laws 12 including the ADA, the Individuals with Disabilities Education Act (IDEA), and Section 504 of 13 the Rehabilitation Act.
+- 19. Plaintiff H.H. is twenty-one years old and lives in California with her family.
+She has multiple disabilities and qualifies as an individual with a disability for purposes of the ADA and Section 504 of the Rehabilitation Act of 1973.
+She also qualifies for special education under the categories of multiple disability and hard of hearing and has an IEP.
+She is under a conservatorship and brings this action through her parent and guardian ad litem, M.H. - 20.
+Plaintiff M.G. is eleven years old and lives in California with his family.
+He has Down syndrome and asthma and qualifies as an individual with a disability for purposes of the ADA and Section 504 of the Rehabilitation Act of 1973.
+He also qualifies for special education under the categories of Intellectual Disability and has an IEP.
+He brings this action through his parent and guardian ad litem, S.G. - 21.
+Plaintiff K.H. is thirteen years old and lives in California with her family.
+She has cerebral palsy, epilepsy, and other medically-related disabilities, and qualifies as an individual with a disability for purposes of the ADA and Section 504 of the Rehabilitation Act of 1973.
+She qualifies for special education under the categories of orthopedic impairment and visual impairment and has an IEP.
+She brings this action through his parent and guardian ad litem, C.H. - 22.
+Plaintiff Disability Rights Education and Defense Fund (DREDF), founded in 1979, is a national nonprofit civil rights law and policy center located in Berkeley, California, dedicated to protecting and advancing the civil rights of people with disabilities.
+DREDF is directed by individuals with disabilities and parents who have children with disabilities, and pursues its mission through education, advocacy and law reform efforts.
+As a Parent Training and Information Center funded by the U.S. Department of Education, DREDF serves families of children with disabilities and disabled young adults in 33 California counties.
+The Parent Training Institute provides free assistance to families to help them understand their education rights, support their participation in special education processes at public schools, and resolve problems.
+DREDF provides training, technical assistance through phone and email, and referrals to support families on securing educational rights and entitlements under laws including the ADA, the Individuals with Disabilities Education Act (IDEA), and Section 504 of the Rehabilitation Act.
 DREDF also responds to calls and emails from across the state.